opennorth/represent-canada-data/README.md

 # Represent API: Data

 [Represent](https://represent.opennorth.ca/) is the open database of Canadian elected officials and electoral districts.
-It provides a [REST API](https://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.
+It provides an [API](https://represent.opennorth.ca/api/) to boundary, representative, and postcode resources.

 This repository stores the digital boundary files for the database.
 The [represent-canada](https://github.com/opennorth/represent-canada) repository is what's running at [represent.opennorth.ca](https://represent.opennorth.ca/).

 ## License

-Open North has permission to redistribute all datasets in this repository.
+Open North has permission to redistribute all shapefiles in this repository.
 Please read the [overall license](https://github.com/opennorth/represent-canada-data/tree/master/LICENSE.txt) and the `LICENSE.txt` file in each directory to know your rights.
-In some cases, you will not have permission to redistribute the dataset.
+In some cases, you will not have permission to redistribute the shapefile.

+## Completeness

+Open North lacks permission to redistribute the shapefiles of some boundary sets in the API.
+Refer to the `source_url`, `licence_url` and `data_url` of those boundary sets to get copies of those shapefiles.

-## Data Quality
+## Provenance

-### Lineage

-All datasets are from government sources, with one exception: the postal code<sup>OM</sup> dataset in the `postcodes/fed` directory is from [Geocoder.ca](http://geocoder.ca/). ([Canada Post has sued Geocoder.ca](http://geocoder.ca/?sued=1) for distributing this file.)
+All datasets are from government sources, with one exception: the postal code<sup>OM</sup> dataset in the `postcodes/fed` directory is from [Geocoder.ca](http://geocoder.ca/).
 The `definition.py` files will have more details on sources and any modifications made to the files.
 Postal Code<sup>OM</sup> is an official mark of Canada Post Corporation.

-### Completeness

-We do not have permission to redistribute every dataset available through the [Represent API](https://represent.opennorth.ca/api/).
-For example, we do not have permission from the Government of Ontario to distribute its [boundary file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/Shapefile.htm) and [postal code<sup>OM</sup> concordance file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/PostalCodeFile.htm) (no longer available).
-You must download these files separately from Elections Ontario.
-You may then use the `definition.py` file we provide to load it into the database.

 ## Maintenance